LuytenFS/FSMInit/README.md

    The operation to perform.
 Allowed values:
    - `-stdm`    : Standard Mod (no tables)
    - `-stdmc`   : Standard Mod Complex (with tables)
    - `-help`    : Display usage information
+   - `-version` : Displays the current version of the program

 2. **`<path>`**
    The directory path where the tool will create directories and tables.